 The most reliable company running buses from Fiumicino Airport to Rome is Terravision.
 The ticket costs €5 one way, the trip lasts between 45 minutes and one hour and the bus makes several stops in the city center, including one near the Vatican and one at Termini Station.

-Planning to visit the Vatican Museums and the Sistine Chapel?
-Make sure to read my post “How To Get Tickets To The Sistine Chapel And The Vatican Museums And Skip The Line.”
+Planning to visit the Vatican?
+Make sure to read my posts “How To Get St. Peter’s Basilica Tickets And Skip The Line” and “How To Get Tickets To The Sistine Chapel And The Vatican Museums And Skip The Line.”

 Though the Terravision bus is cheap and an easy way to go from Fiumicino Airport to Rome, keep in mind that the bus may get stuck in traffic and that it often doesn’t leave until full.
-To be fair, this hardly happens – but if it does, you may be stuck in the parking lot for a while before the bus goes, and if you are in a rush you should not count on it.
-You can buy tickets online in advance, and get your preferred ticket, or directly when getting on the bus.
+With the amount of people flying to Rome Fiumicino every day, this is hardly an issue.
+But if you are in a rush, this simply isn’t a good solution.
+You can buy tickets online in advance, or directly when getting on the bus.

 The SIT Bus Shuttle is as reliable, if not more reliable than Terravision, and also stops near the Vatican (on Via Crescenzio 2) and it is by far the most convenient and faster service to the Western quadrant and for all those staying near the Vatican.